Tsi777/alx-airbnb-database/database-script-0x01/README.md

    - **Foreign Keys:** `sender_id`, `recipient_id` (references `User(user_id)`)
    - **Attributes:** `message_body`, `sent_at`

-## Installation and Setup
-1. Ensure you have a SQL database environment set up (e.g., SQL Server, MySQL).
-2. Execute the provided SQL statements in your database management tool (e.g., SSMS, MySQL Workbench).
-3. Verify that all tables and relationships are created successfully.

-## Usage
-After setting up the database, you can use it to manage users, properties, bookings, and other functionalities associated with the AirBnB platform.

-## License
 This schema is provided for educational purposes.
 Feel free to modify and use it in your projects.